spikegrobstein/mcwrapper/README.markdown

 ## Configuration

-Although `mcwrapper` has a built-in default configuration, there are times when you may want to have it operate slightly differently. `mcwrapper` is bundled with an example mcwrapperrc example file called `mcwrapperrc.example`.
+Although `mcwrapper` has a built-in default configuration, there are times when you may want to have it operate slightly differently. `mcwrapper` is bundled with an example mcwrapper.conf example file called `mcwrapper.conf-example`.
 See that file for full configuration documentation.

 ## Details